Part 1: Matty... What Even Is a Topre Keyboard?

 -

 Technically?
-No. But functionally?
-It’s better than mechanical in many ways.
+No. Functionally?
+Arguably better in many ways.

 You get: